LunarG/VulkanTools/vkconfig/vkconfig.md

 - The list of layers to exclude from execution
 - The list of paths to executables that the layers override applies to.
 If this list is empty, the override is applied to every application upon startup.
 This feature can be configured with Vulkan Configurator when

-***Vulkan Layer settings***: Per layer settings loaded by each layer libraries and stored in the `vk_layer_settings.txt` file which seats next to the Vulkan application executable or that is globally applied to all Vulkan applications.
+***Vulkan Layer settings***: Per layer settings loaded by each layer library and stored in the `vk_layer_settings.txt` file.
+This file is located either next to the Vulkan application executable or set globally, applied to all Vulkan applications.
 These settings are described [here for VK_LAYER_KHRONOS_validation](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/layers/vk_layer_settings.txt) and [here for other layers created by LunarG](https://github.com/LunarG/VulkanTools/blob/master/layersvt/vk_layer_settings.txt).

 Vulkan Layers execution order overview
 --------------